FireFox2000000/GbaGameEngine/README.md

 # Devkit
 Requires a GBA devkit installation for compliation\
-This project specifically uses DevKit Advance Release 5 Beta 3, which can be downloaded at http://devkitadv.sourceforge.net/
+This project specifically uses DevKit Advance Release 5 Beta 3, which can be downloaded at http://devkitadv.sourceforge.net/ Also may require addition C++ libraries which can be downloaded at https://sourceforge.net/projects/devkitadv/files/Windows/

 # Compiling with Visual Studio
 The Visual Studio .sln should open into a makefile project\